 Then, trim the floral foam with a knife.

 Continue placing the foam into the bunny frame and trim as necessary.

 Once the foam fits inside the bunny frame, attach the two sides together with hot glue.

-For this topiary, we used two kids of moss, Spanish moss and sheet moss.
+For this moss bunny topiary, we used two kids of moss, Spanish moss and sheet moss.

 You’ll want a 50/50 mix of the two mosses.

-Now for the fun part, creating the moss topiary.
+Now for the fun part, we’re ready to create the moss bunny topiary.